An Excerpt from active measures: part ii

 Then the wind.
 Howling, frigid wind.

-In the next instant, everything went pitch dark.
+In the next instant, everything went dark.
 Thick fog filled the cabin.
 Alarms wailed in the cockpit—an incessant, shrill, ear-splitting squawk.

 And it was so cold.